 The FVLCS calculations are based on assumptions, as described above, made in connection with future cash flows, relief of royalties with respect to the brand name indefinite life intangible asset, terminal growth rates and discount rates.
 In order to estimate the FVLCS for each CGU, cash flows are forecast over a five-year period, a terminal growth rate is applied and then such cash flows are discounted to their present value.
 The discount rate is based on the specific circumstances of each CGU and is derived from the estimated weighted average cost of capital of the Company.
-The discount rate utilized for each CGU for the purposes of these calculations was 12.5% in respect of Canada and the UK and Europe [March 31, 2013 - 12.5%], 14.0% in respect of Australia, Singapore and the US [March 31, 2013 - 14.0%], and 20.0% in respect of China [March 31, 2013 - 20.0%].
-Cash flow estimates for each CGU are based on management assumptions as described above and utilize compound annual revenue growth rates commencing with the forecast for the next fiscal year ranging from 9.0% to 15.0% [March 31, 2013 - 9.0% to 16.0%] as well as estimates in respect of operating margins.
-The compound annual revenue growth rates utilized were: (a) Canaccord Genuity (i) Canada - 10.0%, (ii) UK and Europe - 10.0%, (iii) US - 10.0%, (iv) Other Foreign Locations - 12.7% to 15.0%; and (b) Canaccord Genuity Wealth Management, UK and Europe - 9.0%.
-Management estimates in respect of increases in revenue from fiscal 2014 to the next fiscal year, used as the commencement date for the forecasts referred to above, are in the range of (0.1)% to 23.0% for each CGU except for Other Foreign Locations.
-CGUs in Other Foreign Locations are in earlier stages of development and, as such, with fiscal 2014 revenue at relatively low base levels, revenue estimates for the next fiscal year for those CGUs range from 1.1 times to 5.0 times revenue recorded in fiscal 2014.
-The terminal growth rate used for CGUs located in Canada and the UK and Europe was 3.0% [March 31, 2013, Canada - 3.0%] and for CGUs located in all other locations was 5.0% [March 31, 2013 - 5.0%].
+The discount rate utilized for each CGU for the purposes of these calculations was 12.5% in respect of Canada and the UK & Europe [March 31, 2014 - 12.5%] and 14.0% in respect of Australia, Singapore and the US [March 31, 2014 - 14.0%].
+Cash flow estimates for each CGU are based on management assumptions as described above and utilize five-year compound annual revenue growth rates ranging from 5.0% to 10.0% [March 31, 2014 - 9.0% to 15.0%] as well as estimates in respect of operating margins.
+The compound annual revenue growth rates utilized were: (a) Canaccord Genuity (i) Canada - 5.0%, (ii) UK & Europe - 7.5%, (iii) US - 10.0%, (iv) Other Foreign Locations - 5.0% to 10.0%; and (b) Canaccord Genuity Wealth Management, UK & Europe - 5.0%.
+The terminal growth rate used for CGUs located in Canada and the UK & Europe was 2.5% [March 31, 2014, Canada - 3.0%] and for CGUs located in all other locations was 3.0% [March 31, 2014 - 5.0%].

-At March 31, 2014, there is \$44.9 million of intangible assets with indefinite lives allocated to the Canaccord Genuity Canada CGU, which relates to the Genuity brand name.
-For the March 31, 2014 annual goodwill impairment testing, an estimate of the annual royalty income is included in the five-year discounted cash flows of the Canaccord Genuity Canada CGU using the relief of royalty method, with the corresponding expense allocated to each of the other CGUs in the Canaccord Genuity segment over the same forecast period.
-The royalty rate has been determined as 2% for all CGUs.
+At March 31, 2015, there is \$44.9 million of intangible assets with indefinite lives allocated to the Canaccord Genuity Canada CGU, which relates to the Genuity brand name.
+For the March 31, 2015 annual goodwill impairment testing, an estimate of the annual royalty income is included in the five-year discounted cash flows of the Canaccord Genuity Canada CGU using the relief of royalty method, with the corresponding expense allocated to each of the other CGUs in the Canaccord Genuity segment over the same forecast period.
+The royalty rates used were in the range of 0.75% to 2.0%.